Camdah77/gamezone/README.md

 ### Imagery:
 All artworks are created by me and have been photographed in a studio.
-The images are modified and made as wedp.format in photoshop
+The images are modified and made as wedp.format in photoshop.

 ## Features